uwejacobs/owm-weather/readme.txt

 1. Choose "12h" or "24" hour time format.
 1. Under the "Display" tab, select the fields you would like to display.
 1. "Publish" your weather.
-1. Put the shortcode "[wow-weather id="XXX"/]" on a page or post and look at the page.
+1. Put the shortcode "[owm-weather id="XXX"/]" on a page or post and look at the page.
 1. You just created your first weather!
 Now you add additional fields under "Display", change the look-and-feel under "Layout" or add a map with layers under "Map".

 == Frequently Asked Questions ==